Protein–protein interaction: Affinity purification coupled to mass spectrometry

 Affinity purification coupled to mass spectrometry mostly detects stable interactions and thus better indicates functional in vivo PPIs.
 This method starts by purification of the tagged protein, which is expressed in the cell usually at in vivo concentrations, and its interacting proteins (affinity purification).
 One of the most advantageous and widely used methods to purify proteins with very low contaminating background is the tandem affinity purification, developed by Bertrand Seraphin and Matthias Mann and respective colleagues.
-PPIs can then be quantitatively and qualitatively analysed by mass spectrometry using different methods: chemical incorporation, biological or metabolic incorporation (SILAC), and label-free methods.
-Furthermore, network theory has been used to study the whole set of identified protein-protein interactions in cells.
+PPIs can then be analysed by mass spectrometry using different methods: chemical incorporation, biological or metabolic incorporation (SILAC), and label-free methods.
+Furthermore, network theory has been used to study the whole set of identified protein–protein interactions in cells.

 Nucleic acid programmable protein array (NAPPA)

 This system was first developed by LaBaer and colleagues in 2004 by using in vitro transcription and translation system.
 They use DNA template encoding the gene of interest fused with GST protein, and it was immobilized in the solid surface.
 Anti-GST antibody and biotinylated plasmid DNA were bounded in aminopropyltriethoxysilane (APTES)-coated slide.
 BSA can improve the binding efficiency of DNA.
 Biotinylated plasmid DNA was bound by avidin.
 New protein was synthesized by using cell-free expression system i.e. rabbit reticulocyte lysate (RRL), and then the new protein was captured through anti-GST antibody bounded on the slide.
-To test protein-protein interaction, the targeted protein cDNA and query protein cDNA were immobilized in a same coated slide.
+To test protein–protein interaction, the targeted protein cDNA and query protein cDNA were immobilized in a same coated slide.
 By using in vitro transcription and translation system, targeted and query protein was synthesized by the same extract.
 The targeted protein was bound to array by antibody coated in the slide and query protein was used to probe the array.
 The query protein was tagged with hemagglutinin (HA) epitope.
 Thus, the interaction between the two proteins was visualized with the antibody against HA.